We will only collect, use and disclose your Personal Information where:

 ACCESS TO YOUR PERSONAL INFORMATION

 You may modify personal information that you have submitted by logging into your account and updating your profile information; if you are the Administrator for your organization, you may modify organizational information that you have submitted by logging into your account and updating your organization’s dashboard.
 Please note that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Site for a period of time and that we will retain records of information previously provided.

-We may send periodic promotional or informational emails to you.
-You may opt-out of such communications by following the opt-out instructions contained in the email.
+If you decide you no longer want to receive these emails from us, you may opt-out at any time by following the opt-out instructions contained in the email.
 Please note that it may take up to 10 business days for us to process opt-out requests.
 If you opt-out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any Services you have requested or received from us.

-If you have questions about the privacy aspects of our Services or would like to make a complaint, please contact us at firstname.lastname@example.org.
+If you have questions about the privacy aspects of our Services, would like to make a complaint, or are a California resident who wants a report of the personal information we collect from you, please contact us at firstname.lastname@example.org.

 This Policy is current as of the Effective Date set forth above.
 We may change this Policy from time to time, so please be sure to check back periodically at http://philanthropyu.org/privacy to familiarize yourself with any amendments to the Policy.
-If we make any material changes to the Policy, we will post a notice that such changes have been made on the home page of the Site.
+If we make any material changes to the Policy, we will post a notice that such changes have been made on the homepage of the Site.